mattdavey/MeshMadness/README.md

 MeshMadness
 ===========

-Playing around with RFQ's with regards to a SDP stack
+Playing around with meshmadness.RFQ's with regards to a SDP stack